rediacc/docs/docs/cli/api-reference/rm.md

 - All bridges must be deleted or moved before region deletion
 - Region vault data will be permanently removed
 - Operation is permanent and cannot be undone
-- Region deletion is tracked in audit logs for monitoring
+- Region deletion is tracked in audit logs for compliance

+#### Success Message

+`Successfully deleted region: {name}`

+#### Confirmation Required

+This operation requires confirmation: `Are you sure you want to delete region '{name}'?
+This will remove all bridges in the region.`

 ## repository